PhillySchoolofAI/DL-Libraries/README.md

 [Pandas Documentation](http://pandas.pydata.org/pandas-docs/stable/)

-* Pandas allows us to do common data analysis tasks
+* Pandas allows us to do common data analysis tasks such as reading and writing data, reshaping of data, time series-functionality and more!

 # Keras